How to replace GFCI outlet

 How often should I replace a GFCI outlet?

-GFCI outlets should be tested monthly and replaced if they fail the test or every 5-10 years as a general guideline.
+GFCI outlets should be tested monthly and replaced every 5-10 years or if they no longer trip properly.

-When should I call an electrician to replace a GFCI outlet?
+When should I call an electrician to replace a GFCI?

 Connect with certified professionals in your area